pydio/pydio-doc-admin-guide/users_managements/inheritance_groups_and_users_roles.md

 ### Using Roles in Pydio
 A role contains the following informations :

-+ **Access Control List** (ACL) : a list of rights giving or denying an access to each repositories defined in the application.
++ **Access Control List** (ACL) : a list of rights giving or denying an access to each workspace defined in the application.
 Internally, the right string can be « r » (read), « w » (write ), a combination of these two, or « AJXP_VALUE_CLEAR » as deny (to force clearing a previously set value in another role).
-+ **Parameters Refinement** (Parameters) : a tree of plugins parameters values that can be applied to all repositories or only to a given set of repositories.
++ **Parameters Refinement** (Parameters) : a tree of plugins parameters values that can be applied to all workspace or only to a given set of workspace.
-+ **Actions Disabled** (Actions) : a tree of  disabled plugins actions, that can be as well disabled for all repositories or only a precise list.
-Parameters and Actions can in some case be applicable only for a given list of repositories.
++ **Actions Disabled** (Actions) : a tree of  disabled plugins actions, that can be as well disabled for all workspace or only a precise list.
+Parameters and Actions can in some case be applicable only for a given list of workspace.

-You can see the various categories to the corresponding tabs of the edition interface in the Settings Repository (see screenshot below).
+You can see the various categories to the corresponding tabs of the edition interface in the Settings workspace (see screenshot below).

 [:image-popup:inheritance_groups_and_users_roles/14-GROUPS-USERS-ROLES.png]
 Figure 1 Role Edition Interface